-AS Philosophy of Religion
+Philosophy of Religion

-Ancient Greek influences on philosophy of religion; Judaeo-Christian influences on philosophy of religion; Traditional arguments for the existence of God; Challenges to religious belief.
+Students will learn about Ancient Greek influences on philosophy of religion; Judaeo-Christian influences on philosophy of religion; Traditional arguments for the existence of God; Challenges to religious belief.
+Gender and sexuality; Christianity and science; Christianity and the challenge of secularisation; Christianity, migration and pluralism.

-AS Religious Ethics
+Religious Ethics